 Alternatively, staff should be encouraged to respect others around them, such as stepping outside to speak on the phone if other colleagues are working quietly.

 This is an important factor of hot desking success.
 Firstly, staff will become frustrated if they have to rearrange or tidy a desk before they can use it and secondly, colds and other illnesses are easily spread when desks, keyboards, phones and mice are shared by many people, so good hygiene is paramount for staff health.

 Make it quick and simple for staff to keep desks clean and clear by placing a bin next to each desk or set of desks and antibacterial wipes within easy reach for wiping down the desk and shared accessories.
 You could also consider placing sanitising hand gel dispensers near each set of desks to help to stop the spread of germs.

 Create spaces where staff can relax, socialise and collaborate

-Hot desking offers businesses a range of benefits, on top of the obvious space saving benefits.
-However, having alternative spaces that allow staff to break away from their work are crucial to the success of a desk sharing environment.
+Hot desking offers a range of benefits, however, having alternative spaces that allow staff to break away from their work are crucial to the success of a desk sharing environment.

 Staff need time to relax, meet with other colleagues and eat and drink in order to be productive, alert and creative.
-Depending on the way you choose to implement your hot desk system, it may not be possible to meet with others, eat and drink or relax at a shared desk.
+Depending on the way you choose to implement your hot desk system, it may not be possible to achieve these things at a shared desk.
 Without accessibility to spaces that cater for these types of activities, staff will quickly become frustrated with the system and become rapidly demotivated and unproductive.